joshuar/go-hass-agent/README.md

 ## Usage

 go-hass-agent runs as a tray icon.
-It is operating system, distribution and desktop-environment agnostic and should manifest itself in any tray.
+It is operating system, distribution and desktop-environment agnostic and should manifest itself in any tray of any desktop environment.

 ### First-run

-On first-run, go-hass-agent will display a window where you will need to enter some details, so it can register itself with your Home Assistant instance to be able to report sensors and receive notifications.
+On first-run, go-hass-agent will display a window where you will need to enter some details, so it can register itself with a Home Assistant instance to be able to report sensors and receive notifications.

 ![Registration Window](docs/agent/registration.png)